YugabyteDB-Samples/yugabyte-simple-go-app/README.md

 ## Explore App Logic

 Congrats!
-You've successfully executed a simple Java app that works with Yugabyte Cloud.
+You've successfully executed a simple Go app that works with Yugabyte Cloud.

 Now, explore the source code of `sample-app.go`:
 1. `main` function - establishes a connection with your cloud instance via Go PostgreSQL driver.